- Purchase the complete Expat Arrivals Bahrain (PDF)

 Work visas for Bahrain

 Most expats moving to Bahrain have been lured to the Kingdom by a lucrative job offer.
 Anyone who plans on working for either a local or international business in Bahrain will need a work visa to allow them to do so legally.
 In most cases, expats will find that their employer will take care of arranging the work visa for them.
-However, it is worth being aware of the requirements as expats will be required to provide their employer with several important documents.
+That said, it's worth being aware of the requirements as expats will need to provide their employer with several important documents.

 Residency permits for Bahrain

 Those taking up employment in Bahrain will need to apply for a residency permit in addition to their work visa.
 The residency permit, once granted, will run concurrently with the work visa.

 It's important to note that a residency permit alone won't allow the holder to take up employment in Bahrain.